dupuislab/CP2K/README.md

 1. Abbas Farazdel, Michel Dupuis, Enrico Clementi, and Ari Aviram Journal of the American Chemical Society 1990 112 (11), 4206-4214
 DOI: 10.1021/ja00167a016

+P.S.
+Code in some files is unchanged but some comments are added for my understanding, they may show up in git changes